Which Chicken Soup for the Soul Recipes Get

 The third ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient includes turkey meal, another protein-rich meat concentrate.
+The fourth item is turkey meal, another protein-rich meat concentrate.

 The ninth ingredient is white rice, a less nutritious form of rice in which the grain’s healthier outer layer has been removed.